wolffles/blocipedia/README.md

 # README
+my first time making a rails project on my own.
 ## BLOCIPEDIA
-  my first time making a rails project on my own.
+### this app will allow users to create a wiki page to share them publicly or privately with other collaborators.